 Exploring Cathedral Cove

 White sandy beaches, stunning rock formations and clear turquoise waters define the Coromandel Coast, and Cathedral Cove is the pinnacle of it all.
-This slice of paradise can be found at Hahei on the North Island and we’ll venture there on our Sweet North tour.
+This slice of paradise can be found at Hahei on the North Island where we’ll venture on our Sweet North tour - just one of the incredible places we visit on our New Zealand hiking and adventure tours.
 Read on to find out the best ways to explore the area.

 Fun facts about Cathedral Cove